-I developed curriculum for a weeklong summer camp for preteen girls—combining Emily Post’s methods with my Dale Carnegie training and my past experience instructing dance/twirl.
-The success of those camps led to requests for customized classes for Girl Scout troupes, customer appreciation events, corporate training seminars and community education classes—to name a few.
+I developed a curriculum for a weeklong summer camp for preteen girls—combining Emily Post’s methods with my Dale Carnegie training and my past experience instructing dance/twirl.
+The success of those camps led to requests for customized classes for Girl Scout troops, customer appreciation events, corporate training seminars, and community education classes—to name a few.

 Instructor | August 2005–May 2007